f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 In this lab, create an additional rule to bypass SSL for "Financial Data and Services" and "Health and Medicine" URL categories.

--  Click :guilabel:`Add` to create a new rule.
+-  Click :red:`Add` to create a new rule.

 -  **Name** - provide a unique name for the rule (ex. ":red:`urlf_bypass`").